The Potential of LLMs in Medical Education: Generating Questions and Answers for Qualification Exams: Methods

 \subsection{Human evaluation}

-We evaluated the performance of LLMs on producing qualification examinations for medical education through human medical expert assessment.
+We evaluated the performance of LLMs on producing qualification examinations for medical education through medical expert assessment.
+To measure and compare the practical usability of LLMs, we involved an independent group of human experts to author medical examination questions and answers based on the same reference cases and prompts.
 Specifically, we focused on two tasks: generating open-ended questions based on admission reports and generating corresponding open-ended answers to the examination questions.
 (1) For the generation of examination questions, we assessed from four perspectives: coherence, sufficiency of key information, information correctness, and professionalism.
 Coherence refers to the contextual relevance and rationality between the information, viewpoints, and sentences, forming a clear and easily comprehensible text.
 Sufficient key information refers to the ability of LLMs to extract, abstract, and organize important and complete information from the input reports, which is adequate for the examinee to formulate a reasonable response based on this background information.
 Information correctness indicates whether the question is reliable and valid, and whether the question contradicts the factual knowledge.
 Professionalism is measured by the accuracy of terminology used, the relevance and consistency of medical knowledge content, adherence to professional medical ethical standards, and the depth of medical knowledge assessment; (2) For question-answering, the evaluation was based on the following four dimensions: coherence, factual consistency, evidence of statement, and professionalism.
 The dimensions of coherence and professionalism were assessed similarly to those mentioned above.
 Factual consistency evaluated whether the model's responses aligned with medical facts and correctly addressed the question.
 Additionally, the evidence of statement examined whether the model's reasoning and conclusions were supported by its supporting evidence within its response.
-Additionally, during the evaluation phase of AI-generated answers, those AI-rectified answers are randomly mixed into them.
+Additionally, during the evaluation phase of AI-generated answers, those AI-revised answers are randomly mixed into them.